GOP weighs nearly unprecedented move to pass health care bill

 Instead, senators could be asked to vote on the bill based on an analysis from the White House via the Department of Health and Human Services or the Office of Management and Budget.

-“I think we'll probably get multiple modeling from different places and they’ll look at those impacts,” Senator John Thune, R-S.D., a member of leadership, told reporters.
+“I think we'll probably get multiple modeling from different places and they’ll look at those impacts,” Sen. John Thune, R-S.D., a member of leadership, told reporters.

 Health experts and industry groups alike have raised questions about the Cruz amendment’s viability.